christophervigliotti/angular-complete-guide-course-project/README.md

 ## Section 6: Course Project - Components & Databinding

+### 88 Passing Data with Event and Property Binding (Combined)

+click a link, emit to parent component, saying "this recipe was selected"

+TODO_revisit lesson and take more notes

 ### 87 Passing Recipe Data with Property Binding

 #### What's Happening Here?!